narayandhakal09/web-lab-assignment/Assignments/Assignment 7/README.md

 ### Update your Window Host File

-<span style="color:Red">Note : Make sure to duplicate the host file in any seperate location :</span>.
+==Note : Make sure to duplicate the host file in any seperate location :==

  Go to path `C:\Windows\System32\drivers\etc` to edit `host` file

-<span style="color:Red">note : Your system cannot allow yo to edit directly there so make sure that you copy it to different location and have an extra original copy in any case</span>.
+==note : Your system cannot allow yo to edit directly there so make sure that you copy it to different location and have an extra original copy in any case==

 Lets edit : Here put the dummy alias you entered previously next to ip `127.0.01` and append accordingly adding your next projects
 ```